The Sirmoor Rifles Association

 Organisation and Membership.
 The Sirmoor Club has 321 members as at 31st March 2019.
 These are mainly in the UK but several live or work overseas.
 150 are former British officers of the Regiment including Gurkha Commissioned Officers.
 103 are Associate Members – officers who have been seconded or attached to the Regiment or relatives.
 68 are Honorary Members – widows or those with an honorary affiliation to the Regiment.
 The Club is managed by a Committee of 5 former British officers and there are 5 Vice-Presidents who are former Presidents or Chairmen of the Club.

 Events and Activities.
 The Sirmoor Club has several gatherings each year as well as activities such as shooting, fishing, sailing and skiing.
 Calling notices for these are posted in the SRA Noticeboard and details are promulgated and managed in the Members’ Secure Area.
-Reports and photographs published in the Galleries in this website.
+Reports and photographs are published in the Sirmooree journal and/or the Galleries in this website.

 The Sirmooree.
 The Sirmoor Club publishes a yearly journal called The Sirmooree.
-Previous editions can be found online here.
+Previous editions can be found online in the Secure Area.

 Members’ Secure Area.
 The Sirmoor Club Secure Area contains a list of members, their contact details, a historical register of the Regiment’s British Officers with short biographies, and other privileged material.
 It is only accessible by members with an ID and password.
 Those requiring access should contact the Honorary Secretary – details below.